Talk direct first

 - If we are happy that is is a Statutory Nuisance, then we will usually serve an Abatement Notice on the person responsible.

 - If following this the problem persists, our investigating officer will attempt to gather further evidence to demonstrate a breach of the notice.
 If the evidence shows non-compliance with the notice, we may start court proceedings.
+(Please remember that at this stage you and/or other witnessess may be required to provide a statement and give evidence in court.)

 Can we always take action?